 9. They Are Rich in Vitamin K

-Vitamin K is an essential nutrient your body needs to help form coagulation whenever you get a cut.
+Vitamin K is an essential nutrient your body needs to help form coagulation whenever you get a cut, plus it plays a role in bone health.
 Half a cup of cooked Brussels sprouts provides you with 137% of your daily vitamin K needs.

 10. They Contain ALA Omega-3 Fatty Acids